isomerpages/mse/pages/mse50.md

 <h1>Videos</h1>

 <center>
-<strong>I Remember - MSE's 50th anniversary short film</strong>
+<p><strong>I Remember - MSE's 50th anniversary short film</strong><p>

-Take a trip down memory lane as we re-live the days of street hawkers in 1970s, where a chance encounter between a young lady and a strange boy triggers off reflections about our sustainable habits and how they have carried on till today.
+<p>Take a trip down memory lane as we re-live the days of street hawkers in 1970s, where a chance encounter between a young lady and a strange boy triggers off reflections about our sustainable habits and how they have carried on till today.</p>

-<iframe width="620" src="https://www.youtube.com/embed/ksnmTNMwvhM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="620" height="315" src="https://www.youtube.com/embed/ksnmTNMwvhM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-<strong>MSE50 Officers Feature</strong>
+<p><strong>MSE50 Officers Feature</strong></p>

-Our achievements over the last 50 years would not be possible without the many unsung heroes working behind the scenes in the MSE family.
-This brand new series celebrate the officers in the MSE family as the Ministry commemorates its 50th anniversary this year.
+<p>Our achievements over the last 50 years would not be possible without the many unsung heroes working behind the scenes in the MSE family.
+This brand new series celebrate the officers in the MSE family as the Ministry commemorates its 50th anniversary this year. </p>

-<iframe width="620" height="315" src="https://www.youtube.com/watch?v=lb9QPUAdCBo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="620" height="315" src="https://www.youtube.com/embed/lb9QPUAdCBo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>

 <hr>